 Organizations make changes to avoid dangers

 Although the Joint Commission’s continues to work on the issue of alarm fatigue, there is no universal solution in place to manage the challenge yet.
 However, there are success stories as individual hospitals across the country tackle the problem.
-Like the clinical collaboration platform from Halo Health, now a part of symplr, technological solutions are helping to reduce the numbers of alerts and alarms sent to clinicians.
+Like the clinical communication and collaboration platform from Halo Health, now a part of symplr, technological solutions are helping to reduce the numbers of alerts and alarms sent to clinicians.

 I work closely with healthcare organizations to identify the range of alarms and alerts their nurses are receiving.
 In many cases, specific tones can be configured for specific types of calls and alerts.
 Over time, the nurses can recognize what kind of notification they are receiving by the tone they are hearing.
 And that’s just one small example.